-Kölenuter, whose accuracy has been confirmed by very subsequent observer, has proved the remarkable fact, that one variety of the common tobacco is more fortilo, when cressed with a wildey distinct species, than are the other varieties.
-He experimentised on five special crosses, and he found their mongrel ofbpring perfectly fortile.
-But one of these five varieties, and bicetimes a distinct and their mongrel ofbpring perfectly fortiles.
-But one of these five varieties, when used either as father or mother, and crossed with the Nicotiana glutinosa, always yieldel hybrids not so sterile as those which were produced from the four ther varieties when crossed with N, glutinosa.
-Hence the reproductive system of this one variety must have been in some namer and in some degree modified.
+Kölreuter, whose accuracy has been confirmed by every subsequent observer, has proved the remarkable fact, that one variety of the common tobacco is more fertile, when crossed with a widely distinct species, than are the other varieties.
+He experimentised on five forms, which are commonly reputed to be varieties, and which he tested by the severest trial, namely, by reciprocal crosses, and he found their mongrel offspring perfectly fertile.
+But one of these five varieties, when used either as father or mother, and crossed with the Nicotiana glutinosa, always yielded hybrids not so sterile as those which were produced from the four other varieties when crossed with N. glutinosa.
+Hence the reproductive system of this one variety must have been in some manner and in some degree modified.

-From these facts, from the great difficulty of asceptaining the infertility of varieties in a state of nature, for a supposed variety if infertile in any degree would generally be ranked as species; from man selecting only external characters in the production of the most distinct domestic varieties, and from not wishing or being able to produce recondite and functional differences in the reproductive system; from these several considerations and facts, I do not think that the very general fortility of varieties can be proved to be of universal occurrence, or to form a fundamental distinction between varieties and species.
-The general fortility of varieties does not seem to me sufficient to overthrow the view which I have taken with respect to the very general, but not invariable, sterility of first crosses and of hybrids, namely, that it is not a special endowment, but is incidental on slowly acquired modifications, more especially in the reproductive systems of the forms which are crossed.
+From these facts; from the great difficulty of ascertaining the infertility of varieties in a state of nature, for a supposed variety if infertile in any degree would generally be ranked as species; from man selecting only external characters in the production of the most distinct domestic varieties, and from not wishing or being able to produce recondite and functional differences in the reproductive system; from these several considerations and facts, I do not think that the very general fertility of varieties can be proved to be of universal occurrence, or to form a fundamental distinction between varieties and species.
+The general fertility of varieties does not seem to me sufficient to overthrow the view which I have taken with respect to the very general, but not invariable, sterility of first crosses and of hybrids, namely, that it is not a special endowment, but is incidental on slowly acquired modifications, more especially in the reproductive systems of the forms which are crossed.